food-and-service

 The task breakdown tells the real story.

 [Claim] The messiest truth about food processing is that food is unpredictable.
 A batch of chicken pieces varies in thickness.
 Dough rises differently depending on ambient humidity.
 Oil in a fryer degrades throughout the day, changing cooking times.
 An operator learns to read these variables — the color of the oil, the sound of the fryer, the smell of the product — and makes micro-adjustments that no sensor array has fully replicated.
+Veteran fryer operators can hear a change in the sound of bubbling oil that signals impending product overrun before any flow sensor detects the issue.
+That is decades of accumulated tacit knowledge, and it does not translate into training data for an ML model.

 [Fact] Recording production data has the highest automation rate at 42%.
 Just like in other food manufacturing roles, the shift from paper-based record-keeping to automated digital logging is well underway.
 Equipment sensors that automatically record cooking times, temperatures, and batch numbers eliminate the manual data entry that used to eat into production time.
+For operators, this is largely a quality-of-life improvement; nobody enjoyed the end-of-shift paperwork ritual.

 Stable Demand in a Growing Market